Gislaved Municipality: Mayors

-List of Mayors
+List of mayors

 Timeline

 Gislaved Municipality has for most of its history been governed by the centre-right parties, with the Centre Party heading the municipality from 1974 to 1991 and again since 2018.
 The Moderate Party headed the municipality from 1991 to 1994 and from 2006 to 2014 while the Social Democrats did so from 1994 to 2006 and again from 2014 to 2018.
 The Social Democrats have been the largest party in the council since its founding in 1974.

-Gislaved Municipality is currently governed by a minority coalition between the Centre Party, the Moderate Party, the Christian Democrats and the Liberal Party.
-The coalition is led by Carina Johansson from the Centre Party, who is also Mayor since 1 January 2019, and Lars-Ove Bengtsson from the Centre Party who is President of the City Council.
-Marie Johansson from the Social Democrats heads the opposition.
+Gislaved Municipality is currently governed by a majority coalition between the Social Democrats, the Moderate Party, the Centre Party, the Westbo Party and the Liberal Party.
+The coalition is led by Anton Sjödell from the Moderate Party, who is also Mayor since 1 January 2025, and Niclas Palmgren from the Moderate Party who is President of the City Council.
+Ruth Johannesson from the local Civic Party in Gisalved heads the opposition.

 Notable people

 Locality within Gislaved Municipality in parentheses.